cliffeby/DuckpinV001/README.md

 I expected that JSON stored in blob storage could be easily downloaded and analyzed by PowerBI or Power Query.
 I didn't find either to be straight forward.
 ### _Results_
 Except for ball capture and counting, the project worked as expected.
 Up pins are reliable detected, and pin patterns are quickly displayed.
 If a pin pattern changes, 2M (about two seconds) of video are sent via IoT to blob storage.
-Post processing generally produces four to five frames of video and centroid calculations are repeatable.
+Post processing generally produces two to five frames of ball video and centroid calculations are repeatable.

 The images below show the contours of the ball detected as it moves toward the pins.
 The fifth image shows the centroids of multiple balls connected by a line.
 The video that produced these contours can be viewed by clicking the image below.